Near Mandan in Morton County, North Dakota — The American Midwest (Upper Plains)

 Scouts

-The scouts knew the country, were excellent trackers, and acted as translators and guides for the for the soldiers.
+The scouts knew the country, were excellent trackers, and acted as translators and guides for the soldiers.
 Better suited than the soldiers for traveling across country undetected, the scouts also carried dispatches between military posts.

 In signing a contract, the scout received rations, uniforms, weapons, and housing.
 The three scouts' quarters were simple log cabins with dirt floors.